 Prior to her first cancer operation, the hospital said they had taken her health insurance from her employer.

-“I paid 300 dollars.
-After the operation, she began to receive all invoices.
-It turned out that the only thing that insurance covered was my bed in the ward.
-All due to the fact that the hospital was not in the network of my insurance.
-The accounts were hundreds of thousands of dollars, so I had no choice but to declare bankruptcy, ”Leclair said.
+“I paid $ 300.
+After the operation began to receive all invoices.
+It turned out that the only thing that the insurance covered was my bed in the ward.
+All because the hospital was not in my insurance network.
+The bills were hundreds of thousands of dollars, so I had no choice but to file for bankruptcy, ”Leclair said.

 On the subject: How to be treated in the US and get paid for it

 Now Leclair is on the verge of filing bankruptcy for the second time.
 All because of the growing medical debt that she accumulated after additional operations related to cancer, regular medical appointments, medicines and supplies.
 And all this despite the availability of medical insurance.

 “My medical bills are $ 52.
 I did everything from credit cards to consolidation, I just keep paying off one credit card with another interest-free credit card until I can pay off next time, ”added Leclair.

 “This is the side of cancer that most people don't understand and don't know, and it never ends.
 Everything just keeps piling up and piling up, and you're back in debt that you can't believe anymore, ”she added.

 On the subject: Medicine in the USA: expensive and even more expensive

 Bankruptcy can also make it difficult to find a job, given that many employers will disqualify a candidate for bankruptcy.
 This is easy to determine when checking data.

 According to research published in February 2019, about 530 000 bankruptcies are filed annually due to debt due to illness.
 The study found that even the Obama administration’s affordable health care law (known as Obamacare) was unable to change the proportion of bankruptcies caused by medical debt, and poor health insurance was named one of the main culprits.